 - *New location discovered on April 12, 2016!
 Los Angeles, California

 1 gun presented to the City of Los Angeles by the Army and Navy Club Post No. 294 American Legion July 4, 1935.
 The gun is located in Pershing Square, Los Angeles, which is overseen by the Los Angeles Conservancy.

 1 gun in the Charlestown Navy Yard.
 2 were sold on Boston Common by Revere Legionnaires in 1942 as part of a WWII scrap metal drive.
 The current existence of the latter 2 guns is unknown.

 1 gun at the Scrap Yard.
 This gun is shown in a photo published in the April 6, 1942 issue of Life magazine.
 It was purchased for $50 at the same WWII scrap metal drive.

-1 gun given to the City of Medford and transferred to Tufts University in 1957.
+1 gun loaned by the U.S. Navy to the City of Medford in 1938.
+The loan was transferred to Tufts University in 1957.

 2 guns located outside the Belmont Lions Club.

 1 gun at Fort Independence on Castle Island.

 1 gun at the Gethsemane Cemetery, placed there in 1932 in honor of Civil War Camp Andrews.

 1 gun located on the Cole Parkway side of the Scituate Federal Savings Bank.